emcache/emcache/README.rst

 - Support for other commands, like ``touch``, ``delete``, etc.
 - A public interface for managing the nodes of the cluster, allowing, for example, the addition or deletion of Memcached nodes at run time.
-- Node healthiness support which would allow, optionable, removing nodes that are not responding.
-- Cluster and node observability for retrieving stats or listening for significant events.

 Usage
 ==========